-watchOS 5 brings limited support for viewing web content on your wrist, including a website link attached to a message, optimized for the smaller Apple Watch screen.
+watchOS 5 brings support for limited viewing of web content on your wrist, like a website link attached to a text, by optimizing it for the smaller Apple Watch screen.

-- It uses Safari’s Reader Mode to render web links
+- It uses Safari’s Reader Mode to display web pages.

 In order to browse the web on your wrist, you’ll need the following: